 FacultyBack to Faculty: Piano Listing

 Pianist Alice Rybak has had a distinguished career as both a solo and collaborative artist and as a teacher.
-She is Chair of the Keyboard Department, Director of the Accompanying Program and Lecturer of piano at the Lamont School of Music.
+She is Director of the Accompanying Program and Lecturer of piano at the Lamont School of Music.
 The winner of several prestigious competitions and awards, Ms. Rybak entered the Juilliard School at age seven, where she studied piano with Herbert Stessin.
 She has studied piano and chamber music with Menahem Pressler, Abbey Simon and Janos Starker at Indiana University's School of Music.

 Ms. Rybak has performed throughout the country, including performances with the Colorado Symphony, The Denver Brass, Amarillo Symphony and National Repertory Orchestras, as well as appearances at New York's Town Hall and the 92nd Street Y. As the winner of the United States Information Agency's "Artistic Ambassador" competition she presented five weeks of concerts and master classes throughout India, Thailand and Malaysia and has also appeared at the Taipei Arts Festival.
 She has performed with a wide variety of musicians including violinists Rachel Barton, Dylana Jenson and Sergiu Schwartz, and Metropolitan Opera mezzo-soprano Judith Christin.
 In June 2009, Ms. Rybak performed with Lamont's Linda Wang and Kenneth Cox in China, during a music school sponsored recruiting trip to Shanghai and Beijing.